michaelrgarcia/inventory-application/README.md

-# express-ejs-template
+# inventory-application

-A TypeScript Express server with ejs as the views engine.
+An Express Typescript server that keeps track of inventory for a fake music store.
+Data persists with PostgreSQL.
+Uses ejs for views.

+All CRUD operations by users are encouraged.

 ## Usage

 Run `npm i` after cloning.
 Then, run `npm run start` to start the server.
 Types will be checked on pre-commit.

-(Consider adding a linting script to the CI pipeline.)